exercism/python-analyzer/README.md

-# Python-Two-Fer
+# Python's Two Fer Analyzer
-Static analysis tool for the Two Fer exercise for Exercism's Python track.
+This is Exercism's automated analyzer for the Two Fer exercise for the Python track.